-- 64.1 Payment for higher duties is to be made after an employee acts in a higher graded position for a continuous period of more than five (5) consecutive working days (inclusive of public holidays), on each occasion.
-Any period of five (5) consecutive working days or less will not qualify for payment. - 64.2 In selecting employees to perform higher duties (paid or unpaid), management will endeavour to provide equitable opportunity to relevant employees having regard to suitability and organisational effectiveness.
+- 65.1 Payment for higher duties is to be made after an employee acts in a higher graded position. - 65.2 Higher Duties is exclusive of leave. - 65.3 In selecting employees to perform higher duties (paid or unpaid), management is committed to providing equitable opportunity to relevant employees having regard to suitability and organisational effectiveness.

-65. Workers Eligible for a Supported Wage
+66. Workers Eligible for a Supported Wage

-Council supports the provision of employment opportunities for people who because of the effects of a disability are eligible for a supported wage through the Commonwealth Government system to promote employment for people who cannot work at full award wages, as documented in 'Supported Wage System: Guidelines and Assessment Process'.
+Council supports the provision of employment opportunities for people who because of the effects of a disability are eligible for a supported wage through the Commonwealth Government system to promote employment for people who cannot work at full award wages, as documented in 'Supported Wage System:

+Guidelines and Assessment Process'.
 Conditions for the Supported Wage are outlined in Schedule 6.

-66. Allowances
+67. Allowances

-66.1 Availability Allowance
+67.1 Availability Allowance

-- 66.1.1 This Clause applies to any employee directed to be available for recall to work outside of their normal working hours; - 66.1.2 For the purposes of this Clause, availability duty means a situation where the Council directs employees to hold themselves on immediate standby to attend work during prescribed times outside their normal working hours.
-Where a lesser state of readiness is required by the employer, the provisions of Clause 66 shall apply other than where such arrangements are mutually agreed by the employer and the employee and recorded in writing; - 66.1.3 An employee instructed to carry out availability duty shall receive, in addition to the salary otherwise payable, an amount equal to 10% of the employee's hourly rate for each hour or part thereof that the employee is required to be on standby.
+- 67.1.1 This Clause applies to any employee directed to be available for recall to work outside of their normal working hours; - 67.1.2 For the purposes of this Clause, availability duty means a situation where the Council directs employees to hold themselves on immediate standby to attend work during prescribed times outside their normal working hours.
+Where a lesser state of readiness is required by the employer, the provisions of Clause 66 shall apply other than where such arrangements are mutually agreed by the employer and the employee and recorded in writing; - 67.1.3 An employee instructed to carry out availability duty shall receive, in addition to the salary otherwise payable, an amount equal to 10% of the employee's hourly rate for each hour or part thereof that the employee is required to be on standby.

-66.2 Meal breaks
+67.2 Meal breaks

-- 66.2.1 An employee directed to work overtime for more than one hour after the employee's normal ceasing hour on any weekday shall be entitled to a meal break before starting overtime and to subsequent meal breaks at four hourly intervals calculated from the end of the previous meal break taken by the employee; - 66.2.2 An employee directed to work overtime on a Saturday, Sunday or public holiday shall be entitled to a meal break: - 66.2.2.1 after three hours of continuous work, if that period includes a recognised meal hour; or - 66.2.2.2 after four hours of continuous work in any other case; and - 66.2.2.3 to subsequent meal breaks at four hourly intervals calculated from the end of the previous meal break taken by the employee.

-66.2.3 The parties note that a meal allowance is not payable under this Agreement as it was absorbed in previous negotiations.
+- 67.2.1 An employee directed to work overtime for more than one hour after the employee's normal ceasing hour on any weekday shall be entitled to a meal break before starting overtime and to subsequent meal breaks at four hourly intervals calculated from the end of the previous meal break taken by the employee; - 67.2.2 An employee directed to work overtime on a Saturday, Sunday or public holiday shall be entitled to a meal break: - after three hours of continuous work, if that period includes a recognised meal hour; or - 67.2.2.2 after four hours of continuous work in any other case; and - 67.2.2.3 to subsequent meal breaks at four hourly intervals calculated from the end of the previous meal break taken by the employee. - 67.2.3 The parties note that a meal allowance is not payable under this Agreement as it was absorbed in previous negotiations.

-66.3 Motor Vehicle Allowance
+67.3 Motor Vehicle Allowance

-- 66.3.1 This Clause expressly excludes Clause 4.4.5 of the Award; - 66.3.2 Where an employee is directed by their line manager to use their motor vehicle on a specific day in connection with Council work, the employee shall be paid an allowance for the usage of their vehicle calculated at the rate prescribed by the Australian Taxation Office (ATO): - 66.3.3 These rates will be adjusted in accordance with any adjustment to the ATO prescribed rate.
+67.3.1 This Clause expressly excludes Clause 4.4.5 of the Award; City of Port Adelaide Enfield Workplace Agreement No.6 - 2023

+- 67.3.2 Where an employee is directed by their line manager to use their motor vehicle on a specific day in connection with Council work, the employee shall be paid an allowance for the usage of their vehicle calculated at the rate prescribed by the Australian Taxation Office (ATO): - 67.3.3 These rates will be adjusted in accordance with any adjustment to the ATO prescribed rate.